The Spring League: Prep Super League

 In June 2023 it was announced that Woods was planning to launch a 11-on-11 spring football league for high school players called the Prep Super League.
 Games were played from April 19 through May 24 with teams located in Atlanta, Cleveland, Dallas, Houston, New Jersey, New Orleans, Los Angeles, Miami, Phoenix, San Diego, San Francisco, and Tampa.
 Players were to pay a player development fee and provide their own insurance to participate.
 Isos Capital Management is one of the league's investors.

-2025 showcase
+The Pro Showcase

 In October 2025, Woods announced a single-game showcase, billed as The Pro Showcase with an identically designed wordmark to The Spring League's, which was held November 13, 2025 at an undisclosed location in Miami, Florida.
-It folllowed the same model as Woods's previous Spring League Showcases and featured 100 players, who paid a $1,299 fee to participate.
+It followed the same model as Woods's previous Spring League Showcases and featured 100 players, who paid a $1,299 fee to participate.